 Legislation and standards for exhibiting animals

-In Queensland, you are required to meet the minimum animal welfare requirements detailed in legislation and relevant standards and codes of practice when keeping and exhibiting animals.
+In Queensland, you must meet the minimum animal welfare requirements detailed in legislation and relevant standards and codes of practice when keeping and exhibiting animals.
 If there are no specific codes in Queensland, you may refer to New South Wales codes for exhibiting animals.

 Standards and guidelines